This electrical and electronic engineering programme is one year full time in college incorporating work placement within the industry.

 Successful completion of the programme will provide skills enabling progression onto an employed status apprenticeship, or full time L3 Technical Extended Diploma.

-One unit externally assessed on line, the remainder are internally assessed via exams, tests, assignments and practical activities.
+All units are assessed via exams, tests, assignments and practical activities.

 All engineering full-time courses which include mechanical, electrical/electronic/fabrication and welding and motor vehicle, are fully funded.